 But what do you know what the challenges, the purpose, and the daily workload of other teams?
 Not much, probably.
 Well, it’s time to broaden your view.
 Mentoring can be a very smart way of gaining insight into what goes on in the areas that you’ve never been involved with.
 We’re not suggesting you launch a covert spy mission—you’re just a smart person gathering information and arming yourself with knowledge that might be useful in the years to come.

-After all, if you want to move from head of finance to CEO in the next five years, it’s time to start thinking very strategically about where you fit in on the ladder, and mentoring will not only increase your chances of being promoted (quickly), but it will also shine a light on areas you’ve never had to think about too much before.
+After all, if you want to move from head of finance to CEO in the next five years, it’s time to start thinking very strategically about where you fit in on the ladder, and being a mentor will not only increase your chances of being promoted (quickly), but it will also shine a light on areas you’ve never had to think about too much before.

 3. It Makes You Feel Great